-Entry Hall With Bench and Mirror Trio
+Cottage Sitting Area With Striped Bench and Arabesque Mirror

 In some cases, a synthetic-natural blend is going to be the best option for your upholstery, floor-covering or window-treatment need.
 Blends can give you the strength of the synthetics combined with the desirable qualities of the naturals.

 Here's a look at the various types and styles of fabric used for decorating and how they're best put to use:

 Cotton: Cotton is extremely versatile and the strongest of the natural fibers, with the exception of wool (but who wants to sleep on wool sheets?).
 Cotton accepts dyes well, so color options are great, and it allows for the flow of air through the goods; in industry jargon, we'd say it's a fabric that "breathes" well.